GoogleChrome/web.dev/src/site/content/en/angular/performance-budgets-with-the-angular-cli/index.md

 ![Budget failure](budget-failure.png "Budget failure")

 To fix the build error, take a look at `app.component.ts`, which includes an import from `rxjs/internal/operators`.
-This is a private import that’s not supposed to be used by consumers of `rxjs`.
-That increases the bundle size a lot!
-When you update to the correct import, `rxjs/operators`, and run the build again, you’ll see that it passes the budget check successfully.
+This is a private import that's not supposed to be used by consumers of `rxjs`.
+It increases the bundle size a lot!
+When you update to the correct import, `rxjs/operators`, and run the build again, you'll see that it passes the budget check successfully.

 Note that, since [differential loading](https://dev.to/lacolaco/differential-loading-a-new-feature-of-angular-cli-v8-4jl) is enabled by default in the Angular CLI, the `ng build` command produces two builds of the app: